 - Don’t bite hard objects like pens, pencils, fingernails, cuticles, etc.

 - Avoid cradling the phone between your neck and shoulder.

-- Resting the Joint – Relaxation techniques can help rest the jaw joint and ease TMJ pain, often coupled with stress-reduction methods to reduce clenching.
+- Resting the Joint – Relaxation techniques* can help rest the jaw and ease TMJ pain.
+This is often paired with other stress-reduction techniques.

-- Orthodontics – Certain orthodontic techniques can help reduce grinding of teeth and muscle spasms.
+- Orthodontics – Certain orthodontic devices can help reduce grinding of teeth and muscle spasms.
 Night guards and dental splints can also help.

-- Jaw Exercises – Ultrasound/heat treatments, massage and other physiotherapy techniques can exercise the joint to improve movement and reduce TMD symptoms.
+- Jaw Exercises – Ultrasound and heat treatments as well as massage and other physiotherapy techniques* can exercise the joint, improving movement and reducing TMJ symptoms.

-- Surgery/Injections – Severe cases may need surgery for repairing the joint.
-Steroid or Botox injections can help reduce inflammation and other symptoms.
+- Surgery or Injections – Severe cases of TMJ may require surgery to repair the joint.
+Steroids or Botox injections may also be used to reduce inflammation and other symptoms.

-Your doctor will attempt to correct any underlying medical conditions before resorting to surgery or medication for TMD.
-To ensure it doesn’t worsen, visit a health professional for TMJ treatment at the earliest!
+Your doctor will attempt to correct any underlying medical conditions before resorting to surgery or medication for TMJ.
+If you think you have TMJ, or are currently experiencing worsening symptoms, schedule an appointment with a health professional to discuss treatment options.